 If discount shopping is your goal, The House is the place to go.
 Their site may not be as easy-to-navigate as REI or Evo, but they consistently offer flash sale-style deals, reduced-price outlet items, and seasonal sales.
 It’s a good place to score discounts on both current and past-season items for your kit, including skis, boots, bindings, helmets, and more.
 It may take a bit of work to find exactly what you need, but their product descriptions and specifications are descriptive and well sorted.
 All told, if you’re willing to put in a little added effort, you’re likely to find a good deal, whether you prefer lapping the resort or earning your turns in the backcountry.

-We really appreciate The House’s helpful sizing and buying guides, including detailed breakdowns of skis (from versatile all-mountain models to specialized cross-country designs) and goggles.
-And if you happen to be near St. Paul, Minn., a visit to their main showroom is worth the time—in addition to ski equipment, it’s packed with gear for other outdoor sports from cycling to skateboarding.
+We really appreciate The House’s helpful sizing and buying guides, including detailed breakdowns of skis (from versatile all-mountain models to specialized cross-country designs) and other snow equipment.
+And if you happen to be near St. Paul, Minnesota, a visit to their main showroom is worth the time—in addition to ski equipment, it’s packed with gear for other outdoor sports from cycling to skateboarding.
 The House’s return window is fairly short at 90 days from the date of purchase (vs. 366 for Evo and a year for REI members), and their clothing inventory lacks the sheer number of brands and colorways offered by Evo and Backcountry, but most skiers should be able to find what they need.
 And if another online retailer carries a product for less (third-party sellers like Amazon are excluded), The House will match the price as long as it’s identical and in stock.

 Visit The-House.com